YashPatki02/HousingPal-CodePath/README.md

   - [ ] Pictures of the property
   - [ ] Contact information
   - [ ] Other details
+- [ ] Users can edit/delete their own listings.
+- [ ] All users can view all listings.
+- [ ] Users can filter through listings based on preferences/criteria.

 [gif goes here]